millengustavo/millengustavo.github.io/_pages/cv.md

 _Apr 2019 - Present_

 - Led the tech team responsible for LATAM clients in projects outside Brazil.
-Developed and deployed data engineering pipelines, data visualization tools and machine learning models to big pharmacy chains (over 5 million users).
+Developed and deployed data engineering pipelines, data visualization tools and machine learning models to big pharmacy chains generating value from data for over 5 million users.
-- Responsible for developing, deploying and monitoring multiple advanced analytics products such as: Time Series Forecasting, Causal Inference, Market Basket Analysis, Churn Prediction, Customer Lifetime Value and Recommendation Systems.
+- Developed Forecast models to ensure the most efficient allocation of resources making our customers faster than the market in making strategic decisions.
+- Developed a self-service system based on Causal Inference that allows business stakeholders to answer questions such as: What impact did my marketing campaign have on sales?
+Was changing the discount percentage efficient in attracting new consumers?
+- Responsible for defining groups of customers with higher business value (Customer Lifetime Value - CLV) guiding marketing strategies for retaining or recovering these customers (Churn prediction).
+- Assisted business partners in their e-commerce systems to increase their sales and improve their brand perception with customers with the development of Recommendation Systems and Market Basket Analysis.
-- Responsible for creating the algorithm and maintaining a live dashboard for fraud detection on the PBM (Pharmacy Benefit Management) program.
-Main technologies: Python (Pandas, Flask, Dash by Plotly) and SQL.
+- Responsible for creating the algorithm and maintaining a live dashboard for fraud detection on the PBM (Pharmacy Benefit Management) program greatly improving the audit team analytical capacity.
-- Responsible for the design and implementation of the serverless data engineering solution for receiving, modeling and processing data from new clients.
-Main technologies: AWS Lambda, S3, CloudWatch, SNS, SageMaker, RDS (PostgreSQL and MySQL), Python and Terraform.
+- Responsible for the design and implementation of the serverless data engineering solution for receiving, modeling and processing data from new clients reducing infrastructure costs and reducing time to value.
+Technologies: AWS Lambda, S3, CloudWatch, SNS, SageMaker, RDS (PostgreSQL and MySQL), Python and Terraform.
 - Automated the generation of clinical reports based on pharmaceutical consumption on the PBM program.
-Main technologies: Python (Pandas, xlsxwriter, smtp), AWS Batch, Docker, AWS ECR/ECS, Airflow and SQL.
+Technologies: Python, AWS Batch, Docker, AWS ECR/ECS, Airflow and SQL.

 ## Eleva Partners (Technology Consulting Firm) - São Paulo, SP